Dynamics on invariant tori emerging through forced symmetry breaking in phase oscillator networks: Appendix: Numerical implementation

 Once we have the starting data for a periodic orbit in~$\T^6$, we can continue it in system parameters.
 To look for bifurcations of these periodic orbits, we continue~\eqref{eq:rescaled}, \eqref{eq:bcpo} in~$\delta$.
 We add the integral phase condition

 where~$u_{\mbox{ {old}}}(t)$ is the previous solution computed in the continuation.
 This is to ensure uniqueness of the computed periodic orbit~\cite{DGK03}.
 We allow the coordinates of the end points~$u(0)$ and~$u(1)$ to move accordingly and can monitor them as internal parameters via extra user-defined boundary conditions.
-More importantly, in the {\sc Auto}-constants file we set the problem type as {\sc IPS}=7, so that we can monitor the Floquet multipliers of the periodic orbits obtained during the continuation in $\delta$.
+More importantly, in the {\sc Auto}-constants file we set the problem type as {\sc IPS}=7, so that we can monitor the Floquet multipliers of the periodic orbits obtained during the continuation in~$\delta$.
 One must be careful when using this option and monitor that one of the Floquet multipliers is always equal to one in order to avoid inaccuracy in the calculation.

-Since the system on~$\T^6$ still has a continuous $\T$~symmetry that leads to lack of hyperbolicity, we actually consider the reduced system on~$\T^5$.
+Note that the full system on~$\T^6$ still has a continuous $\T$~symmetry that acts by a common phase shift to all oscillators.
+Since this leads to lack of hyperbolicity, we consider in practice the reduced system on~$\T^5$.
 Specifically, we set $\theta_{\sigma,k}\to \theta_{\sigma,k}-\theta_{1,1}$, that is, we consider phase differences of each of the oscillators with respect to~$\theta_{1,1}$.
 This is the actual system numerically studied in \sref{sec:dyn_tori} with the setup explained above, with the corresponding changes considering its dimension.
+Here, in the boundary conditions \eqref{eq:bcpo} defining a periodic orbit, the information from~$k_1$ is passed to the rest of the constants via $k_i \to k_i - k_1$ for $i=2, \dotsc, 5$.